 How Your Lawn Benefits from Organic Fertilizer

-Our Greenwise fertilizers are derived from natural sources and filled with micro-nutrients and microorganisms and applies the necessary amount of nitrogen, potassium and phosphorous to maintain healthy turf.
+Our Greenwise fertilizers are derived from natural sources, filled with micro-nutrients and microorganisms, and apply the necessary amount of nitrogen, potassium, and phosphorous to maintain healthy turf.
 In addition to releasing nutrients, as organic fertilizers break down, they improve the structure of the soil and increase its ability to hold water and nutrients.
 Over time, organic fertilizers will make your soil–and plants–healthy and strong.

 Plus, you get these benefits with organic fertilizers:

 - It’s difficult to harm your plants by over-fertilizing since organic fertilizers are the ultimate slow-release fertilizers